Dual Regression: Abstract

 \section{Abstract}

-We propose an alternative (`dual regression') to the quantile regression process for the global estimation of conditional distribution functions under minimal assumptions.
-Dual regression provides all the interpretational power of the quantile regression process while largely avoiding the need for `rearrangement' to repair the intersecting conditional quantile surfaces that quantile regression often produces in practice.
-Dual regression can be appropriately modified to provide full structural distribution function estimates of the single equation instrumental variables model; this and similar extensions have implications for the analysis of identification in econometric models of endogeneity.
+We propose dual regression as an alternative to the quantile regression process for the global estimation of conditional distribution functions under minimal assumptions.
+Dual regression provides all the interpretational power of the quantile regression process while avoiding the need for repairing the intersecting conditional quantile surfaces that quantile regression often produces in practice.
+Our approach introduces a mathematical programming characterization of conditional distribution functions which, in its simplest form, is the dual program of a simultaneous estimator for linear location-scale models.
+We apply our general characterization to the specification and estimation of a flexible class of conditional distribution functions, and present asymptotic theory for the corresponding empirical dual regression process.